rvi/craftar-example-ios/README.md

 Quick Start
 -----------
-The **easiest** way to get started with the Catchoom SDK is downloading this project from, and trying the example application with your images from the [CRS](http://crs.catchoom.com).
+The **easiest** way to get started with the Catchoom SDK is downloading this project, and trying the example application with your images from the [CRS](http://crs.catchoom.com).
 The example app includes a compiled version of the **RestKit** framework and all dependencies are already added to the project.

 To get the **CatchoomSDK framework**, please [contact us](http://catchoom.com/contact/?message=Hi%20Catchoom,%0D%0DI%20am%20interested%20in%20getting%20the%20Catchoom%20SDK%20for%20iOS%20version%201.0.) and we will send you the latest version.

-In order to get it running you just have to follow three steps:
+In order to get the example running you just have to follow three simple steps:

 1. Clone this repository
 2. Get the [Catchoom SDK for iOS](http://catchoom.com/contact/?message=Hi%20Catchoom,%0D%0DI%20am%20interested%20in%20getting%20the%20Catchoom%20SDK%20for%20iOS%20version%201.0.) and unzip it into the ExternalFrameworks directory.